sashamarfuttech/super-note-api/README.md

 2. Entity Framework Core 8 In-Memory Database

 ## How do I run the application?
- 1. Check out source code from the repository
+ 1. Check out source code from the repository.
- 2. Run **SuperNote.WebApi** project
+ 2. Run **SuperNote.WebApi** project.

 By default, the project is configured to use the Entity Framework In Memory database.
 So the above two steps will be enough if you want to have a quick play around with the app.